CancerScreeningCDS/crcsm-cds/input/pagecontent/3_specification.md

 required by the [21st Century Cures Act](https://www.healthit.gov/curesrule/) Interoperability Final Rule.
 It is for these reasons, flexibility and availability, that FHIR has been selected for use in the L3 CDS definition.
-Section 6.2 discusses the specific FHIR resources used to define the structure of the CRCSM CDS.
+[Section 3.3.2](#cds-structure-via-fhir) discusses the specific FHIR resources used to define the structure of the CRCSM CDS.